Trump says he's placing Washington police under federal control and activating the National Guard

 “None of those conditions exist in our city right now," she said.
 “We are not experiencing a spike in crime.
 In fact, we’re watching our crime numbers go down.”

-Associated Press writers Ashraf Khalil, Alanna Durkin Richer, Darlene Superville and Michelle L. Price contributed to this report.
+Associated Press writers Ashraf Khalil, Alanna Durkin Richer, Nathan Ellgren, Darlene Superville and Michelle L. Price contributed to this report.